2013–14 Manchester City F.C. season

 The 2013–14 season was Manchester City Football Club's 112th season of competitive football, 85th season in the top flight of English football and 17th season in the Premier League.

 City became the fastest club in Premier League history to score 100 competitive goals in all competitions and the first to complete this feat before the end of January.
 They went on to score 156 goals in all competitions, breaking the previous record of 143 goals set by Manchester United in 1956–57.
 City's 100th Premier League goal of the season was scored in the 4–0 victory over Aston Villa on 7 May 2014.
 This was the first time the Blues had scored more than 100 league goals in the English top division in a single season since 1957–58.
-Coincidentally, their 100th goal was notable for another reason, as it became the first goal in all of English league football to be decided via the "Hawk-Eye" system, which had been rolled out for use in English football at the start of the season.
+Their 100th goal was the first in English league football to be decided via the "Hawk-Eye" system, which had been introduced at the start of the season.

 The final tally of 102 league goals was at the time the second-highest Premier League season total and one goal short of Chelsea's 2009–10 record.
 This was also the first Premier League season where a team had three individual players each score more than 15 goals, with City accomplishing the feat courtesy of Yaya Touré, Sergio Agüero and Edin Džeko.

 The 2013–14 season marked the first time City advanced to the round of 16 of the UEFA Champions League.
 There, the Blues were defeated by Barcelona 4–1 on aggregate.
 City also recorded their first silverware of the Manuel Pellegrini era on 2 March 2014, when they lifted the Football League Cup.
 It was the club's first triumph in the competition since 1976.

 On 11 May 2014, City won the Premier League for the second time in three seasons following a 2–0 win over West Ham United.
 It was the first time that Manchester City had won two trophies in a season since 1969–70, when they won the League Cup and the Cup Winners' Cup.